New Roots: The food is local. The story is global.

 If you would like to learn more about the Community Gardening Program, please contact Community Garden Program Coordinator, Alex Haas, at Alex.Haas [at] rescue.org.

-The Sunnyvale Farmers Market offers a 1-to-1 incentive match to customers eligible to receive EBT/SNAP, WIC, SSI or those whose children are enrolled in the National School Lunch Program.
-The program, known as The Fresh Fund, works like this: Customers provide proof they are eligible for one of the previously mentioned programs (EBT card, SSI stub, WIC voucher) and the SFM will provide an extra $10 that can be used to purchase additional fruits and vegetables.
-Ex: A customer spends $10 at the market and they receive an additional $10 for free, in the form of tokens that can be spent at the market, for a total of $20 in purchasing power!
+The Sunnyvale Farmers Market offers The Fresh Fund, a 1-to-1 incentive match to customers eligible to receive EBT/SNAP, WIC, SSI or those whose children are enrolled in the National School Lunch Program.
+A customer spends $10 at the market and they receive an additional $10 for free, in the form of tokens that can be spent at the market, for a total of $20 in purchasing power!

 The Fresh Fund is made possible by a USDA’s Food Insecurity and Nutrition Incentive grant program.